dipak2811/Gallery/README.md

 ## Features
 - User authentication and authorization (Using JWT)
-- Add Image in all images section for particukar User
+- Add Image in all images section for particular User
 - Create Album, Add images to that album
 - Like, Comment on Image and User can also delete image
 - User can Download Image